vishwakarma251/upbox/README.md

 # UPBOX

-This package contains the UPBOX UI Project, which aims to create a stylish look based on the customization with the help of industry's best stylists and latest trends for the User.
+This package contains the UPBOX UI Project, which aims to create a stylish look based on customization with the help of the industry's best stylists and the latest trends for the User.

 Using HTML5, CSS3, and the SASS preprocessor.